-The rise of collaboration isn’t just an academic phenomenon; virtually every industry needs teamwork in order to succeed.
-For example, in many enterprises, HR executives are partnering with IT teams to tackle employee engagement with optimized digital solutions.
+The rise of collaboration isn’t just an academic phenomenon; virtually every industry needs teamwork to succeed.
+For example, in many enterprises, HR executives are partnering with IT to tackle employee engagement.
 As workers continue to specialize, the need for cross-functional collaboration is only likely to grow.
-Consequently, it is up to stakeholders to act now in order to reinforce efficient pathways for group work that will empower an enterprise for years to come.
+Consequently, the time is now to reinforce efficient pathways for group work that will empower an enterprise for years to come.

 Collaboration in the digital age

-Specialization is far from the only change that is dramatically impacting the way we work.
+Specialization isn't the only change impacting the way we work.
 With technological innovation moving at an unprecedented pace, enterprises can now capitalize on digital solutions that transform employee experience.

-These technological enhancements have given rise to digital workplaces, which Gartner defines as
+These enhancements have given rise to digital workplaces, which Gartner defines as

-As this quote illustrates, digital workplaces are more than a mass collection of tools; instead, they are strategic initiatives designed to promote productivity and success through choice technologies and solutions.
+As this quote illustrates, digital workplaces are more than a mass collection of tools: they are strategic initiatives designed to promote productivity and success through choice technologies and solutions.

-Collaboration is one of the key workplace components that digital workplaces can dramatically transform.
-Instead of relying on mass e-mails and inefficient meetings, colleagues can utilize advanced communications pathways to work together intuitively and effectively, regardless of time zone or geographic location.
-High-touch digital workplaces have the power to maximize collaboration processes and their associated benefits by offering employees best-in-class tools that optimize group-working procedures.
+Collaboration is one of the key components that digital workplaces can transform.
+These solutions have the power to maximize knowledge sharing by offering employees best-in-class tools that optimize group-working procedures.

 The benefits of a collaborative workforce